 Ben qualified from the University of Edinburgh in 2008 and spent four years working in Oxfordshire at a Small Animal Veterinary Hospital.
 He was awarded a European Postgraduate Certificate in Small Animal Surgery in 2011.
 He particularly enjoys orthopaedics with one of his current interest areas being implanting 3D printed titanium cages in dogs’ knees for the treatment of cranial cruicate ligament disease (TTA Rapid Surgery).
 He also enjoys minimally invasive surgery, anything to do with eyes and was awarded a European Postgraduate Certificate in Endoscopy and Endosurgery in 2020 so anything involving putting cameras into difficult to reach places such as ears, noses, stomachs, bladders or procedures such as endoscopic liver biopsies!

 Ben enjoys cycling, running, travelling, snowboarding, wakeboarding and photography.
-He completed the London Marathon in 2005 raising an impressive £2500 for Guide Dogs for the Blind and more recently raised £2700 by completing a half ironman to help fund a specially trained support dog for a local severely autistic child.
+He completed the London Marathon in 2005 raising £2500 for Guide Dogs for the Blind and more recently raised £2700 by completing a half ironman to help fund a specially trained support dog for a local severely autistic child.

 Ben’s secret talent is that he’s a dab hand with a saxophone!